Azmisov/mutationdiff/README.md

 - The original node position (inside `children`) for `B` and `txt` is missing; this is because the nodes were originally orphaned, having no parent node.
-- `A` does not appear in the diff, since even though it was moved, its relative position with respect to `root` was unchanged.
+- `A` does not appear in the diff, since even though it was moved, its relative position with respect to `root` was unchanged. **A node is considered "unchanged" when it is next to one of its original siblings (ignoring any newly inserted siblings in-between), and that sibling is itself unchanged.**
 - Full text diffing is not performed for `data` changes.
 Only string equality is checked.
 If full text diffing is needed, you can perform it as a post-processing step using a separate text diffing library (e.g. [diff-match-patch](https://github.com/google/diff-match-patch))

-See the API documentation for full details on the diff output format.
+As a final note about `synchronize`, if you did not call it, any ill affected nodes will have either a missing `mutated` children value, or the `original` `next`/`prev` siblings may be missing.

-For `children`, there is another method, `diff_grouped_children`, which will group adjacent children.
+For `children`, there is another method, `diff_grouped_children`, which will group adjacent node movements.
 In many cases this can be more useful:

 ```js
 const grouped = Array.from(tracker.diff_grouped_children(F.MUTATED));